Adelstein–Lew controversy: Reactions

 The poker community stood mostly divided in two camps, each holding a strong opinion either supporting or rejecting the cheating allegations.

-The scandal hit most major media and online news websites, both in the US and abroad.
+The scandal hit major media and online news websites, both in the US and abroad.

 Assessment by experts

-Phil Ivey, regarded by most as the best poker player ever, who was at the table that night, stated that, in his opinion, there was no cheating in the hand, assigning Lew's play and her subsequent statement to a combination of bad play, confusion, and embarrassment.
+Phil Ivey, regarded by many as among the best poker players of all time, who was at the table that night, said that, in his opinion, there was no cheating in the hand, assigning Lew's play and her subsequent statement to a combination of bad play, confusion, and embarrassment.
 Ivey stated "the best, most reasonable explanation" is that "[Lew] thought she had Jack-three, misread her hand and [then] she didn't want to say she misread her hand because she's at a poker table."
 Eric Persson, co-founder and CEO of Maverick Gaming, agreed with Ivey's take.

 Poker professional and coach Daniel Negreanu, in statements and tweets, came "strongly" on the side of Lew not cheating.
-Negreanu stated that, in his view, the "most rational explanation" for the hand's denouement, is that Lew was "simply overwhelmed in a big spot" and "made a panicked decision."
-He added that he does not accept Lew's decision to refund the money as an admission of guilt.
-He went on to analyze the bulge in Lew's right pocket and assess it as nothing extraordinary.
-Poker pro Xuan Liu opined that Negreanu is correct in his assessment, adding that Lew should not have given back the money she won in that hand to Adelstein.
+Negreanu stated that, in his view, the "most rational explanation" for the hand's denouement was that Lew was "simply overwhelmed in a big spot" and "made a panicked decision".
+He added that he did not accept Lew's decision to refund the money as an admission of guilt and also considered the bulge in Lew's right pocket not suspicious.
+Poker pro Xuan Liu opined that Negreanu was correct in his assessment, adding that Lew should not have returned the money she won to Adelstein.